 Authorities say one person has died and three others were hurt after an early-morning fire destroyed a mobile home in Mitchell.

-Authorities tell us a family lived in that mobile home and the person who died was 59-year-old Cheryl Lynn Roop who was a resident of the home.
+Authorities tell us a family lived in that mobile home and the person who died was a 59-year-old woman.

 It happened in the 900 block of West 2nd Avenue around 4 o'clock this morning.

 People in Mitchell are left wondering why so many fires have broken out in the past year.